Johann Strauss celebrated his 200th birthday in 2025 and Vienna honoured the King of the Waltz with a year’s worth of activities.

 (The giant ferris wheel hosts theatrical performances)

-At the 2025 ice cream season opening, for example, the Eissalon am Schwedenplatz announced in-house alternatives that include a Fledermaus champagne gelato and a blue Stracciatella ice cream with golden glitter in honour of the Blue Danube waltz.
+At the 2025 ice cream season opening, for example, the Eissalon am Schwedenplatz announced in-house alternatives that included a Fledermaus champagne gelato and a blue Stracciatella ice cream with golden glitter in honour of the Blue Danube waltz.

-The Vienna marathon took place on April 6th, 2025, and various Strauss-related activities accompanied the runners.
+- The Vienna marathon took place on April 6th, 2025, and various Strauss-related activities accompanied the runners.
 For example, participants could join a giant waltz at the start in the hopes of breaking a world record.
 And they succeeded!

 (Strauss film competition; press photo © Vienna Shorts)

-The Vienna Shorts film festival and Johann Strauss Festjahr 2025 recently looked for short films with a modern interpretation of Strauss’s most famous waltz (entry submission closed on January 5th, 2025).
+- The Vienna Shorts film festival and Johann Strauss Festjahr 2025 looked for short films with a modern interpretation of Strauss’s most famous waltz.
+The best shorts featured at a gala event on May 28th, 2025, and were also shown at the 2025 Rathausplatz Film Festival

 Get closer to Strauss…